NickCampbell91/QuestMarker/README.md

 # Overview
 QuestMarker is a simple, top-down game where you go on fetch quests for objects that all look the same.
 You can use WASD or the arrow keys to move.
-From there follow the quest marker.
+From there, all you need to know is to follow the quest marker.

 While learning how to use arcade with python, I knew I could never make a grand open-world RPG, but I could make a minimalist parody of a grand open-world RPG.
 The game is one fatch quest after another, with cringy referencial humor, and an arrow telling you where to go at